Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 This is why the Dynamic Range settings require a certain minimum ISO.
 You can read more about how Dynamic Range works in this article; this article explains the differences between Dynamic Range and Dynamic Range Priority.

 If you’ve used Lightroom, Photoshop, Capture One, ON1 RAW, or any other post-processing program, think of it this way.
-You push up the Exposure slider to make the shadows brighter, and then pull down the Highlights slider to recover the highlights from that exposure increase.
-Same concept as the Dynamic Range setting.
+You pull down the Exposure slider to make the highlights darker and then push up the Shadows slider to make the darker areas as bright as the initial desired exposure.
+Crude analogy, but it’s a similar concept with the Dynamic Range setting.

 How HDR works